IcaroAF/icaro-resume/icaroaf-en.md

 ## Summary

 Web back-end developer, with experience in web application development using NodeJS, Express, PostgreSQL, Git, among other technologies.
 Currently I work in an early-stage startup, where I help the front-end with the development of APIs and integrations with services like GCP, Firebase and Gitlab CI/CD.
-I also have knowledge in Typescript, MongoDB, NestJS among other technologies.
+I also have knowledge in Typescript, MongoDB, NestJS, Java among other technologies.
 I also have knowledge and professional experience in the area of marketing and communication, helping me to have a broader vision about product development.

 ## Experience

-**Full Stack Web Developer/Back-end Developer** - **Unmaze** - *March 2022 - Present*
+**Full Stack Web Developer/Back-end Developer** - **Unmaze** - *March 2022 - September 2023*

 - Development and maintenance of the Unmaze RESTful API, using Nodejs, Express and PostgreSQL.
 - Support in front-end development, using React and ChakraUI.